LlamaCppEngine

 kani uses llama-cpp-python for binding to the llama.cpp runtime.

-New in version 1.0.0: For most models that use a chat format, you won’t even need to create a new engine class - instead, you can pass a PromptPipeline to the LlamaCppEngine.
+Added in version 1.0.0: For most models that use a chat format, you won’t even need to create a new engine class - instead, you can pass a PromptPipeline to the LlamaCppEngine.

 class kani.engines.llamacpp.LlamaCppEngine(